NOC-MSM/SEAsia/docs/source/generate_initial_conditions.rst

 step.
 Try skipping it for now.
 You would want to use SOSIE to flood fill the land if you are horizontally interpolating*

+Jump straight to using SCRIP tools to remap parent fields onto child grid

 Use SOSIE tools to interpolate onto a finer grid
 ------------------------------------------------